You’re almost halfway through your pregnancy. Congratulations!

 Adding pillows around your stomach and in between your legs may help.
 Exercising during the day and avoiding caffeine may also help you sleep better.

 Sleep may be difficult for other reasons.
-This is around the time you may feel the need to urinate frequently.
-Worrying about your baby and everything else in your world may lead to sleepless nights.
+You may feel the need to urinate frequently.
+Worrying about your baby and everything else may also lead to sleepless nights.

 If you experienced early hair loss a few weeks ago, that is probably slowing down.
-Your hair may be fuller and shinier than it’s been in a long time.
-Now might be a good time to schedule a haircut.
+Your hair may be fuller and shinier than it’s been before.

-As always, if you experience pain along with other symptoms, such as fever, vomiting, bleeding, or a change in vaginal discharge, contact your healthcare provider promptly.
+As always, if you experience pain along with other symptoms, such as fever, vomiting, bleeding, or a change in vaginal discharge, contact your doctor right away.

 By the end of this week, you’ll be halfway through this amazing journey.
 You’ve already been through a lot and there’s much more ahead.

-Never hesitate to ask questions of your doctor, a nurse, or other healthcare provider.
+Never hesitate to ask your doctor questions.
 Getting more information about what’s happening with you and your baby will give you some comfort and confidence as you get ready for the second half of your pregnancy.